-APDCM2017 May 29, 2017, to be held in conjunction with
+APDCM2020 May 18, 2020, to be held in conjunction with

-The past twenty years have seen a flurry of activity in the area of parallel and distributed computing.
+The past thirty years have seen a flurry of activity in the area of parallel and distributed computing.
 In recent years, novel parallel and distributed computational models have been proposed in the literature, reflecting advances in new computational devices and environments such as optical interconnects, programmable logic arrays, networks of workstations, radio communications, mobile computing, DNA computing, quantum computing, sensor networks etc. It is very encouraging to note that the advent of these new models has lead to significant advances in the resolution of various difficult problems of practical interest.